christoph-v/digits/README.md

 This repository will host all data for the DIGITS project (except S&P-ARK and ALPES).

-The idea DIGITS goes back to the autumn of year 2000, when I contemplated the function of the F-117A.
+The idea DIGITS goes back to the autumn of the year 2000, when I contemplated the function of the F-117A.

 ## 1.1.
 Phase 0 - ongoing